isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2666.md

 ---
-title: Xero - ACE XERO Cloud Accounting Software - Package A (Subscription Only)
+title: Simplify Version 1 - Simplify - Business (Unlimited Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution2666
 ---

 ### Description

-Ace is a value-added system integrator, focusing on providing customers with solutions that enhances their productivity and efficiency.

-XERO being a cloud based and IRAS approved accounting software, it allows companies to access their financials anytime, anywhere.
+Simplify FSM solution connects and empowers field technicians while simplifying and automating processes, helping to acceleration execution, improve the productivity of service teams, and boost customer satisfaction.
+With Simplify, you can enhance customer experiences and bolster loyalty by solving issues more quickly and effectively.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/ACE_Business_20210364_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Noid_20210357_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria